gozfree/gear-lib/liblog/README.md

   $ `sudo make install`

-* for x86 and arm libglog.a libglog.so libglog.h will be installed in /usr/local/ by default
+* for x86 and arm liblog.a liblog.so liblog.h will be installed in /usr/local/ by default

-  and for android the libglog will be installed in ../output/android/
+  and for android the liblog will be installed in ../output/android/

-* libglog is built on rasbarrypi for arm platform test.
+* liblog is built on rasbarrypi for arm platform test.

 ##Stability
-  $ `valgrind --leak-check=full ./test_libglog`
+  $ `valgrind --leak-check=full ./test_liblog`

-  $ `valgrind --tool=helgrind ./test_libglog`
+  $ `valgrind --tool=helgrind ./test_liblog`